SimoneAstarita/queer_NLP_bib/README.md

 Urban Knupleš, Agnieszka Falenska, and Filip Miletić.
 2024. <a href="https://aclanthology.org/2024.findings-emnlp.680/"><u>Gender Identity in Pretrained Language Models: An Inclusive Approach to Data Creation and Probing.</u></a> In _Findings of the Association for Computational Linguistics: EMNLP 2024_, pages 11612–11631, Miami, FL, USA.
 Association for Computational Linguistics.

 Kunsheng Tang, Wenbo Zhou, Jie Zhang, Aishan Liu, Gelei Deng, Shuai Li, Peigui Qi, Weiming Zhang, Tianwei Zhang, and NengHai Yu.
 2024. <a href="https://dl.acm.org/doi/abs/10.1145/3658644.3670284"><u>GenderCARE: A Comprehensive Framework for Assessing and Reducing Gender Bias in Large Language Models.</u></a> In _Proceedings of the 2024 on ACM SIGSAC Conference on Computer and Communications Security (CCS '24)_, pages 1196–1210, Salt Lake City, UT, USA.
 Association for Computing Machinery.

+Fai Leui Chan, Duke Nguyen, and Aditya Joshi.
+2024. <a href="https://aclanthology.org/2024.alta-1.11/"><u>”Is Hate Lost in Translation?”: Evaluation of Multilingual LGBTQIA+ Hate Speech Detection.</u></a> In _Proceedings of the 22nd Annual Workshop of the Australasian Language Technology Association_, pages 146–152, Canberra, Australia.
+Association for Computational Linguistics.

 Joshua Tint.
 2025. <a href="https://aclanthology.org/2025.queerinai-main.2/"><u>Guardrails, not Guidance: Understanding Responses to LGBTQ+ Language in Large Language Models.</u></a> In _Proceedings of the Queer in AI Workshop at NAACL 2025_, pages 6–16, Albuquerque, NM, USA (Hybrid).
 Association for Computational Linguistics.